-Masterpiece: A Love Story (A Memoir About Sexual Abuse) will be published in February 2020.
+Masterpiece (A Love Story) (A Memoir About Sexual Abuse) will be published beginning in ebook form on 2 April, 2020.

 In early childhood I had no doubt about God’s goodness and there was no barrier between my heart and His.
 He spoke to me often.
 But the sin of abuse spread a dark cloud between us and I no longer trusted Him.
 My fear of God from a place of love, awe and respect became swallowed by the fear of retribution for sin.

 My true identity was stripped away.
 I hid from shame, first in books and learning, later in an obsession with sex and pornography, and finally through all manner of drugs, soft and hard.
 In the end, I became a drunkard.
 Through it all, life became worse, never better, and the people in my life suffered for it.